Research

 A wordcloud reflecting my cumulative research interests as reflected by published titles and abstracts.
 Click the image to view in larger size.

 With my background as a birdwatcher and naturalist, I have a broad interest in ecology and evolution.
 My PhD at Lund University focused on speciation in birds, followed by a brief postdoc project on the evolution of immune genes.
-Thereafter followed a Swedish Research Council International Postdoc Fellowship at University of Oregon, where I tried to better understand the genomics of craniofacial development in syngnathid fish.
-I am currently a Marie Curie Research Fellow at the Natural History Museum, where I study the genomic underpinnings of the parallel evolution towards loss of flight in island rails.
+Thereafter followed a Swedish Research Council International Postdoc Fellowship at University of Oregon, where I tried to better understand the genomics of craniofacial development in syngnathid fish, and a Marie Curie Research Fellowship at the Natural History Museum, where I studied the genomic underpinnings of the parallel evolution towards loss of flight in island rails.

-In also dabble in phylogenetics and phylogeography, avian taxonomy, bird migration ecology, the impact of climate change on phenology, and genome evolution.
+I have also dabbled in phylogenetics and phylogeography, avian taxonomy, bird migration ecology, the impact of climate change on phenology, and genome evolution.
+As Senior Curator of Birds at National Museums Scotland, I continue much of the above research through various collaborations.